Rate limits

 • Their personal usage exceeds 200 times the consumption of a typical user within a (sliding) five-minute window

 The amount of the delay depends on the user's sustained level of consumption.
 Delays range from a few milliseconds per request up to 30 seconds.
 Once consumption goes to zero or the resource is no longer overwhelmed, the delays stop within five minutes.
-If consumption remains high, delays may continue indefinitely to protect the resource.
+If consumption remains high, delays might continue indefinitely to protect the resource.

 Azure DevOps throughput units (TSTUs)

-• Uploading a large number of files to version control creates a large amount of load on databases and storage accounts.
+• Uploading a large number of files to version control creates a large amount of load on databases and storage accounts

-• Complex work item tracking queries create database load based on the number of work items they search through.
+• Complex work item tracking queries create database load based on the number of work items they search through

-• All operations consume CPU and memory on various parts of the service.
+• All operations consume CPU and memory on various parts of the service

-To accommodate all of this, Azure DevOps resource consumption is expressed in abstract units called Azure DevOps throughput units, or TSTUs.
+To accommodate, Azure DevOps resource consumption is expressed in abstract units called Azure DevOps throughput units, or TSTUs.
+TSTUs eventually incorporate a blend of the following items:

 • Azure SQL Database DTUs as a measure of database consumption